Ancient Northeast Asian: Origins

-The Paleolithic origins of Ancient Northern East Asians (ANEA) are not well clarified, mainly due to the lack of archaeological specimens.
+The Paleolithic origins of Ancient Northern East Asians (ANEA) are not well understood, mainly due to the lack of archaeological specimens.
 So far, the oldest populations for which genomic data have been obtained are the "Basal East Asian" Tianyuan man (c.
 39,000 BP), as well as the Amur33K (c.
 33,000 BP) samples from Northern China and the Amur region respectively.
-These Basal East Asian populations are not directly ancestral to later Northern East Asians, but represent a deeply diverged branch, next to the Hoabinhian, Jōmon, and Longlin/Guangxi ancestries.
+These Basal East Asian populations are not directly ancestral to later Northern East Asians, but represent a deeply diverged branch, next to the Hoabinhian, Jōmon people, and Longlin/Guangxi ancestries.
 Ancient Northern East Asians are more related to Ancient Southern East Asians and diverged from them about 26,000 to 19,000 years ago.
 When and how this type of ancestry replaced the earlier Tianyuan-like ancestry is not known, but ANEA ancestry became dominant in the Amur region at least 19,000 years ago.

 To the north and west, Upper Paleolithic Ancient North Eurasians (c.
 32,000 to 24,000 BP) in north and central Siberia, were formed by the admixture of Tianyuan-like ancestry (around 1/3) with West Eurasian-related ancestry from Europe (around 2/3).
 These groups would later interact with ANEA and ANA-rich groups, before getting largely replaced in that region.

 There is subsequently a large gap until the Neolithic period, where a specific ANA gene pool has been identified.
 Ancestry basal to the ANA gene pool, but significantly closer to them than to the Upper Paleolithic Tianyuan-related gene pool or other East Asian lineages (such as Southern East Asians), has been found among a sample in the Amur region (AR19K; c.
 19 000 BP), suggesting that Ancient Northern East Asians diverged from other southern East Asian populations sometimes between 19kya and 26kya, with the specific ANA gene pool having emerged from local continuity in the Amur region (represented by the Amur14k specimen).